funcsec/battery-notify/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Here is to get the project up and running to monitor and alert you when you battery is low.

 ### Prerequisites